GRAPHIC-Take Five: When China sneezes

+The government also extended the Lunar New Year holiday and more big businesses shut down or told staff to work from home in an effort to curb the spread.

+Beijing’s response has been reassuring for many compared to its secretive handling of the 2003 SARS epidemic.
+And the World Health Organisation says while this is “an emergency in China”, it’s not of international concern yet.

 Still, it’s unclear how deadly this illness is, or whether Beijing is revealing the full picture.
-Falls in share prices and the yuan show markets are pricing slower growth and a monetary policy response.
-The outbreak coincides with the Lunar New Year holiday — peak season for travelling, entertaining and gift-giving.
+Recent falls in share prices and the suffering yuan show markets are pricing slower growth and a monetary policy response.
+The outbreak coincides with the Lunar New Year holiday - a peak season for travelling, entertaining and gift-giving.
 If spending on such services falls 10%, Chinese growth would slow 1.2 percentage points, S&P Global calculates.

+A higher death toll or more cases overseas will put global growth at risk.
+The SARS crisis almost halved Asian air passenger demand, inflicting losses on airlines and the hospitality industry.
+Oil’s 7% fall last week and continued slide on Monday implies concerns for world growth are already building.
+WRAPUP 4-China extends holiday, businesses shut as virus toll rises to 81 FACTBOX-The latest on the coronavirus spreading in China and beyond

 Q4 earnings from Netflix underwhelmed Wall Street.
 But Facebook should post 6.2% earnings growth on Jan.
 29, while Apple earnings, due Jan 28, are forecast to have grown 8.7%.
 Amazon has warned that higher investment spending will dampen earnings-per-share but it sees quarterly revenues up 18.7%.